ulrik101/FoodApp/README.md

 Also to note, if you are a Windows user I recommend that you run it in PowerShell over
 Command Prompt to allow for better scrolling

+On Windows 10 Home we could thouroughly test our Dockerfile but it should work like: after cloning this repository
+go to it in you docker terminal
+then,
+> docker build .
+> docker run .